 Employees are permitted to organize and bargain collectively.
-As of June 30, 2020, 80.6% of full-time salaried employees, under the Governor's jurisdiction, were covered by collective bargaining agreements or memoranda of understanding, with approximately 39.6% of State employees represented by the American Federation of State, County and Municipal Employees (AFSCME).
-The commonwealth reached four-year pacts commencing July 1, 2019 with AFSCME and most of the other 19 unions representing over 60% of the workforce.
+As of June 30, 2021, 80.4% of full-time salaried employees, under the Governor's jurisdiction, were covered by collective bargaining agreements or memoranda of understanding, with approximately 39.3% of State employees represented by the American Federation of State, County and Municipal Employees (AFSCME).
+In early 2019, the Commonwealth reached four-year pacts effective through June 30, 2023 with AFSCME and most of the other 19 unions representing over 60% of the workforce.
 These contracts provide a general pay increase in each contract year which totals 10% and service increments in three of the four contract years for a maximum total of 16.75% over the contract term.

-Interest arbitration awards typically dictate the employee salary increases and employee/employer health care contributions to be provided to, or on behalf of, employees covered by six public safety unions who possess the statutory right under Act 111 (1968) or Act 195 (1970) to have a neutral arbitrator decide the terms of a contract when parties are unable to agree.
-The Pennsylvania State Rangers Association is currently working under the terms of a twoyear contract issued by an interest arbitrator which expires on June 30, 2021.
-Said contract provides a general pay increase in each contract year totaling 5% and annual service increments for a maximum total of 9.8% over the contract term.
-Fraternal Order of Police (FOP) Lodge 85, who represents the Capitol Police, are working under the terms of a four-year negotiated contract commencing on July 1, 2019.
+Interest arbitration awards typically dictate the employee salary increases and employee/employer health care contributions to be provided to, or on behalf of, employees covered by six public safety unions who possess the statutory right under Act 111 (1968) or Act 195 (1970) to have a neutral arbitrator decide the terms of a contract when parties reach impasse.
+In 2021, a negotiated contract was reached with the Pennsylvania State Troopers Association that expires on June 30, 2024.
+The Pennsylvania State Corrections Officers Association is currently working under the terms of a three-year contract issued by an interest arbitrator which expires on June 30, 2024.
+These two contracts, which apply to approximately 20% of the overall workforce, provide a general pay increase in each contract year totaling 5.5% and annual service increments for a maximum total of 14.5% over the three-year contract term.
+The Fraternal Order of Police (FOP) Lodge 85, who represent the Capitol Police, are working under the terms of a four-year negotiated contract effective through June 30, 2023.
 This contract provides a general pay increase in three of the four contract years totaling 7% and annual service increments for a maximum total of 17% over the contract term.
+The FOP Lodge 114 unit representing the law enforcement unit of the Pennsylvania Game Commission recently agree to a three-year contract effective through June 30, 2024.
+Said contract provides a general pay increase and a restructured pay schedule that grants employees an increase in each of the three contract years totaling 7.75% and service increments in two years for a maximum total of 14.5% over the three-year contract term.